 She currently serves as the Director of Music at St. Luke's Episcopal Church, San Francisco.

-In addition to solo recitals throughout the U.S. and France, Joy-Leilani has performed with the New England Youth Ensemble in Australia, England, New Zealand, Mexico, and South Africa.
+In addition to solo recitals throughout the U.S. and Europe, Joy-Leilani has performed with the New England Youth Ensemble in Australia, England, New Zealand, Mexico, and South Africa.

 She is represented by Concert Artist Cooperative.

 bottom of page